-PC0-PC4.
-These 5 lines are organized as one I/O port (C).
-Each line may be configured under software control as input with or without internal pullup resistor, interrupt generating input with pull-up resistor, analog input for the A/D converter, opendrain or push-pull output.
+PC2-PC4.
+These 3 lines are organized as one I/O port (C).
+Each line may be configured under software control as input with or without internal pull-up resistor, interrupt generating input with pull-up resistor, analog input for the A/D converter, opendrain or push-pull output.

-PC1 can also be used as Timer I/O bit while PC2-PC4 can also be used as respectively Data in, Data out and Clock I/O pins for the on-chip SPI to carry the synchronous serial I/O signals.
+PC2-PC4 can also be used as respectively Data in, Data out and Clock I/O pins for the on-chip SPI to carry the synchronous serial I/O signals.